dleonardoq/projects_handler/README.md

 ```

 4. Start Docker Desktop if you have it (ignore this step if you only have docker engine)
-5. You have to be in the path of projects_handler where it's the docker-compose.yml file
+5. You have to be in the path of projects_handler where the docker-compose.yml file is located
 6. Run the next command if is in a develop environment
 ```sh
   docker compose -f docker-compose-dev.yml up